Antibiotics: Essential Insights on Drug-Nutrient Interactions

 Supplements For Antibiotic Users

 • Probiotics: Antibiotics cause diarrhea by killing healthy bacteria in the digestive tract.
-To reduce antibiotic-associated diarrhea, consider taking a probiotic 2 or more times per day *between* doses of antibiotic.
+To reduce antibiotic-associated diarrhea, consider taking a probiotic 2 or more times per day between doses of the antibiotic.
 Probiotics are important for maintaining gut health.
 Some antibiotics can significantly reduce beneficial gut bacteria.
 Supplementing with probiotics during and after antibiotic treatment can help restore healthy gut flora.
+[PMC8362734]

-• Multivitamin: Antibiotics can deplete several B vitamins, and other nutrients.
+• Multivitamin: Antibiotics can deplete several B vitamins and other nutrients.
 It is important to avoid taking any supplements at the same time as antibiotics.

 When you purchase linked products presented on this page, Supplement Sciences, LLC receives affiliate fees so that our dietitians can continue to create great content.